mygamedevtools/scene-loader/README.md

 Alternatively, you can also use the `LoadScenesAsync` and `UnloadScenesAsync` methods, to perform the operations on multiple scenes in parallel.
 These will return a `ValueTask<Scene[]>`.

+#### IDisposable and CancellationToken

+The `ISceneManager` interface also implements `IDisposable`, meaning that the Scene Managers should implement the `Dispose()` method.
+This is used with the `CancellationToken` parameters in the Scene Manager methods to ensure that it will clear its internal context during disposal.
+Even if its methods get canceled by the `CancellationToken`, the Unity Scene Manager methods are not cancellable and therefore will continue to operate when called.

 ### The LoadSceneInfo objects

 As its name states, these objects hold references to a scene to be loaded (or unloaded) and can validate whether they are a reference to a loaded scene.